tomrittervg/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Dual-CA Compromise {#dual-ca-compromise}

-{{dual-ca-compromise-attack}} describes an attack possible by an adversary who compromises two Certificate Authorities and a Log.
+{{dual-ca-compromise-attack}} describes an attack possible by an adversary who compromises two Certificate Authorities.
 This attack is difficult to defend against in the CT ecosystem, and
 {{dual-ca-compromise-attack}} describes a few approaches to doing so.
 We note that Gossip is not intended to defend against this attack, but can in certain modes.